Law

 The types of malum prohibitum are

-There are 3 types of malum prohibitum: public order crimes, regulatory crimes, and moral crimes.
-Public order crimes involve the commission of a crime that disturbs or endangers public safety and welfare and/or threatens or violates the common good.
+There are three types of malum prohibitum: public order crimes, regulatory crimes, and moral crimes.
+Public order crimes involve committing a crime that disturbs or endangers public safety and welfare and threatens or violates the common good.
 Examples include illicit drug use, vandalism, and trespassing.
-Regulatory crimes are those laws that govern the behavior of an individual in order to maintain the health and welfare of society as a whole.
+Regulatory crimes are laws that govern an individual’s behavior to maintain the health and welfare of society as a whole.

 The history and etymology of malum prohibitum and mala prohibita